 They produced one known daughter, Maria Rothenberger.

-The Meitzlers resided in Macungie Township.
+The Meitzlers resided for decades in Macungie Township.

 Maria Gertrude died in Macungie at the age of 71 on Aug.
 31, 1834.
 Her remains were lowered into eternal rest in the burying ground of what today is the Zion Lehigh Evangelical Lutheran Church Cemetery,